 Video marketing is a couple of tablespoons of digital marketing and social media, mixed with a full cup of traditional content marketing, but in a more exciting format.

-Short answer: because your audience is watching them…a lot.
+Short answer: Because your audience is watching a lot of video.

 Here are some quick stats from the video hosting platform for B2B marketers, Wistia: